climbingclan/neoclan-website/README.md

 The `Footer` component is located in `src/components/Footer.js`.
 It typically contains links to important sections of the website, such as the home page, features, download, and contribute pages.
 The `Footer` component uses the `Group` component from Mantine to organize the links and provide spacing between them.

+## Components

+### Header

+The `Header` component is located in `src/components/Header.js`.
+It includes navigation tabs that allow users to switch between different sections of the application.
+The `Header` component uses the `Tabs` component from Mantine to manage the navigation state.

+### Footer

+The `Footer` component is located in `src/components/Footer.js`.
+It typically contains links to important sections of the website, such as the home page, features, download, and contribute pages.
+The `Footer` component uses the `Group` component from Mantine to organize the links and provide spacing between them.

 ## Installation

 To set up the project locally, follow these steps: